boutproject/BOUT-dev/manual/sphinx/user_docs/advanced_install.rst

 .. code-block:: bash

     bin/bout-build-deps.sh
+    # or without any checks:
+    CHECK=no bin/bout-build-deps.sh

 Infos about options and further info can be obtained by running:

 .. code-block:: bash

     bin/bout-build-deps.sh --help

+If the script fails, it might be fixed by removing the folders that are used for compiling and installing, and start again.

 .. _sec-machine-specific: